The Rise of the Chocolate-Free Easter: A Wellness-First Celebration

 You might have seen it too:

-- And of course, mountains of foil wrappers and treats that linger long after Easter Sunday.
+Mountains of foil wrappers and treats that linger long after Easter Sunday

 The Shift Towards Wellness-Focused Easter Traditions